CatchySmile/PropWare/README.md

 You can skid my shit code idc :)

 ## Usage
+(Optional if you already have a lua executor)
 - Get a lua executor.
 I recommend this one : https://www.unknowncheats.me/forum/downloads.php?do=file&id=19002
--
+- Inject the dll into Gmod (Recommended 32bit!)
-After downloading external.dll from above inject it (32bit) into gmod and make a folder called "external" in your documents folder and put the script in there, then via console type "external PropWare_0.37.lua"
+- Make a folder called "external" in your documents folder
-Or execute it using your own lua executor
+- Put the script in said folder
+- In console type "external PropWare_0.37.lua"

 Using it is simple, Just type in a custom prop model (find one by right clicking any prop in the Q-Menu then clicking copy) and just paste it in the text box and click spawn. or just use a pre-selected prop and click spawn